If you want your green lawn to dominate the block next year, you’re going to have to put in some work this fall

 Here’s why automowers are lawn health gold:

-Click here to find the perfect autonomous lawn mower for your yard -- whether you're on hills, have to constantly countour around landscaping, or whatever your needs may be -- a robot mower can handle it.
+Set it and forget it!
+Autonomous mowers allow your lawn to be maintained whether you are relaxing inside or vacationing at the beach.
+Click here to find the perfect autonomous lawn mower for your yard — whether you’re on hills, have to constantly countour around landscaping, or whatever your needs may be — a robot mower can handle it.